Twin Method: History

-Twin Method was formed in 2001 by Deen Dean and Jason Potticarry, who were later joined by Ioannis Lamberti.
-The band played some UK shows including the Medication UK Tour in 2001 and recorded an industry promotional EP.
+Twin Method was formed in 2001 by Deen Dean, Jason Potticary and brothers Keith and Brian Hill, who were later joined by Ioannis Lamberti.
+The band played some UK shows including the Medication UK Tour in 2001 and recorded an industry promotional EP 'Adjust and Control' produced by Logan Mader, whom they met on the medication tour.

-It was announced that the band signed with Crash Music Inc. on 3 February 2006.
+In 2004, the band parted ways with Brian and Keith, recruited Adam and Matt and got to work writing.
+After a couple of home demos were circulated, it was announced that the band signed with Crash Music Inc. on 3 February 2006.

 Music

 Twin Method's debut album, The Volume of Self, was released on 13 June 2006 and produced by ex-Machine Head/Soulfly guitarist Logan Mader.
 The music video for the album's single, "The Abrasive", was directed by Danny Roew in Hollywood.

 Twin Method toured with artists including Medication, Drowning Pool on their 2006 US tour, American Head Charge on their 2006 European Occupation Tour, SOiL, Type O Negative, Five Finger Death Punch, Bloodsimple, and in 2007 they were part of the Family Values Tour headlined by Korn and Evanescence.
-The group toured with Type O Negative's 2008 "Helloween Tour" along with Eurovision winner "Lordi".

 Twin Method split up in early 2009 before recording their second album.